 Christia Mercer studied art history in New York and Rome, before going to graduate school in philosophy (PhD, Princeton University, 1989).
-Among other awards, she has received a Fulbright Scholarship (1984-85), Humboldt Fellowship (1993-94) and NEH Fellowship (2002), and she was the recipient of a Guggenheim Fellowship (2012-13) and, along Seamus Heaney, a Resident Scholar at the American Academy in Rome (Spring, 2013).
+Among other awards, she has received a Fulbright Scholarship (1984-85), Humboldt Fellowship (1993-94) and NEH Fellowship (2002).
+She has been the recipient of a Guggenheim Fellowship (2012-13) and, along Seamus Heaney, a Resident Scholar at the American Academy in Rome (Spring, 2013).
 Most recently, she is the recipient of an ACLS (2015-16), Folger Library Fellowship (2016), and a Senior Visiting Professor at Harvard University's Villa I Tatti Library, Florence, Italy (2015).

 Early Modern Philosophy; History of Platonism; History of Women in Philosophy